hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/reference/options/index.md

 # Options

+Note: Refer readers to Tutorial or Guide to learn how to use these options together.

 The HHDataList constructor requires an *options* argument of type *object*.
 Below is an example of an *options* argument:

 ``` js nonum